It was a tale of two halves for Grand Canyon women's basketball Saturday afternoon at Global Credit Union Arena.

 The Broncos began the second half like they did the first, opening the second act on a 14-3 run to lead by 10 midway through the third.
 Boise State outscored the Lopes 23-12 for the quarter and led 58-48 at quarter's end.

-Boise State climbed to a 17-point lead (69-52) midway through the fourth, and while GCU matched the Broncos scoring output for the quarter, fell by 10 with a 27% shooting output in the second half.
+Boise State climbed to a 69-52 lead midway through the fourth.
+While GCU matched the Broncos scoring output for the quarter, the Lopes fell by 10 with a 27% shooting output in the second half.

 Bayes led all scorers with 23 points, going 8 of 8 from the free throw line.
-The Broncos entered the day fifth in the nation in three-point percentage and finished the afternoon 6 of 13 (46%).
+The Broncos entered the day fifth in the nation in 3-point percentage and finished the afternoon 6 of 13 (46%) on 3s.

-Douglas led the Lopes with 16 points and three 3 pointers of her own, followed by junior
+Douglas led the Lopes with 16 points and three 3-pointers, and she was followed by junior guard

-GCU heads back on the road for a midweek morning matchup Wednesday, January 28 at Utah State.
-Tip-off is at 11 a.m.
-MST.
+GCU heads back on the road for a midweek morning matchup Wednesday at Utah State (6-13, 2-8 MW).
+Tipoff is at 11 a.m.
+Phoenix time.

 Â